MeVisLab/examples/mevislab.github.io/content/examples/howto.md

 Continuing on your MeVisLab workspace: You might need to reload the module cache after adding Macro Modules out of \*.zip archives for them to be displayed and ready to be used.
 To do so, open {{< menuitem "Extras" "Reload Module Database (Clear Cache)" >}}.

 ### Python (\*.py) or Script (\*.script) files
-In the rare case that a \*.py or \*.script file is provided, make sure to firstly follow the tutorials related to Macro Modules and testcases.
+In the rare case that a \*.py or \*.script file is provided, make sure to firstly follow the tutorials related to Macro Modules and test cases.

 {{<alert class="warning" caption="Warning">}}
 The integration of Pythonscripts might not add a lot of value for someone that lacks the knowledge conveyed by the tutorials.